henrycatalinismith/666a.se/policies/privacy.en.md

 | Email | An email address is required in order to register an account.
 It can also be updated after registration. |
 | Company | A company ID must be provided in order to register an account.
 It can be changed after registration, and further companies can be added. |

+## Sensitive Perosnal Data

+According to article 9 of the GDPR, trade union membership is an example of a special category of especially sensitive personal data.
+Your name, email address and company subscription data may explicitly or implicitly reveal your trade union membership.
+Thus, processing your personal data is prohibited by paragraph one of article 9.
+Paragraph two section a grants an exemption to this prohibition where the data subject gives explicit consent.
+Your acceptance of this privacy policy therefore constitutes consent under paragraph 2.a.

 ## Purpose

 | Data | What it's for |